rustworkshop/gitopolis/README.md

 gitopolis exec -t tim -- git status gitopolis list -t tim
 ```
-It currently assumes that it can just grab the url for `origin`, we could add support for multiple origins and different naems later.
+It currently assumes that it can just grab the url for `origin`, we could add support for multiple origins and different names later.

 ### Command hierarchy